National Social Life, Health, and Aging Project (NSHAP): Round 2 and Partner Data Collection, [United States], 2010-2011 (ICPSR 34921)

-The Core Data (Datasets 1 and 2), Disposition of Wave 1 Partner Data (Datasets 3 and 4), Social Networks Data (Datasets 5 and 6), Social Networks Update Data (Datasets 7 and 8), Proxy Data (Datasets 12 and 13), and Sleep Statistics Data (Datasets 14 and 15) are available as both Public- and Restricted-Use.
+The Core Data (Datasets 1 and 2), Disposition of Round 1 Partner Data (Datasets 3 and 4), Social Networks Data (Datasets 5 and 6), Social Networks Update Data (Datasets 7 and 8), Proxy Data (Datasets 12 and 13), and Sleep Statistics Data (Datasets 14 and 15) are available as both Public- and Restricted-Use.
 The Partner History Data (Dataset 9), Partner History Update Data (Dataset 10), and Medications Data (Dataset 11) are only available as Restricted-Use.

 For further information about the National Social Life, Health, and Aging Project (NSHAP), please see the NORC at the University of Chicago Web site.

 Users can subscribe to the NSHAP data mailing list at the University of Chicago NSHAP List website.

 The identification variable SU_ID can be used to link the agency records across the rounds of the survey.

 The grant numbers have been updated as of September 2019; users citing the NSHAP data should ensure their citations are up to date.